omochidev/front-end-boilerplate/README.md

 Create your project folder and navigate to it.

+Then, download the project
-Then, run `curl -sL https://github.com/omochidev/front-end-boilerplate/tarball/master | tar xz --strip-components 1`
+`curl -sL https://github.com/omochidev/front-end-boilerplate/tarball/master | tar xz --strip-components 1`

-And then, run `npm install`
+And finally, run `npm install`

 ## Development